luizpvas/explicit/README.md

 # Writing documentation

-Documentation should be as close as possible to the code, so each request define its own params and descriptions.
+Documentation is written .
 To make documentation available to users you must configure it via `Schemax::Documentation.build` and then publish it mounting it in `routes.rb`.